mehulagg/gitlab_test/doc/administration/high_availability/redis.md

    ## Specifies the failover timeout in milliseconds.
 It is used in many ways:
    ##
    ## - The time needed to re-start a failover after a previous failover was
-   ##   already tried against the same master by a given Sentinel, is two
+   ##   already tried against the same primary by a given Sentinel, is two
    ##   times the failover timeout.
    ##
-   ## - The time needed for a slave replicating to a wrong master according
+   ## - The time needed for a secondary replicating to a wrong primary according
    ##   to a Sentinel current configuration, to be forced to replicate
-   ##   with the right master, is exactly the failover timeout (counting since
+   ##   with the right primary, is exactly the failover timeout (counting since
    ##   the moment a Sentinel detected the misconfiguration).
    ##
    ## - The time needed to cancel a failover that is already in progress but
    ##   did not produced any configuration change (SLAVEOF NO ONE yet not
-   ##   acknowledged by the promoted slave).
+   ##   acknowledged by the promoted secondary).
    ##
-   ## - The maximum time a failover in progress waits for all the slaves to be
+   ## - The maximum time a failover in progress waits for all secondaries to be
-   ##   reconfigured as slaves of the new master.
+   ##   reconfigured as secondaries of the new primary.
 However even after this time
-   ##   the slaves will be reconfigured by the Sentinels anyway, but not with
+   ##   the secondaries will be reconfigured by the Sentinels anyway, but not with
    ##   the exact parallel-syncs progression as specified.
    # sentinel['failover_timeout'] = 60000
    ```